The rights group verifies that the Polish senator was hacked with spyware - ExBulletin

 John-Scott Railton, a senior researcher at Citizen Lab, said that if (Polish government leaders) really believed that this could be the act of a foreign service, it would be the culmination of irresponsibility not to be investigated.

-The senators’ cell phone was hacked with the Pegasus 33 times in 2019, mostly as Breza led the opposition campaign to overthrow the Law and Justice-led government, the Citizen Lab determined last month.
+The senator’s cell phone was hacked with the Pegasus 33 times in 2019, mostly as Breyza led the opposition campaign to topple the Law and Justice-led government, the Citizen Lab determined last month.

 The stolen text messages from Brejza’s phone were described and broadcast on state-controlled television as part of a smear campaign in the heat of the race, which the ruling populist party continued to narrowly win.
 Brejza compared the actions to the tactics used in Russia against Kremlin critic and opposition leader Alexei Navalny.